 To get the best results with the IMAGE function, consider these tips:

-- You can use cloud storage services like OneDrive or SharePoint to host your images and get accessible URLs
+- You can use cloud storage services like OneDrive or SharePoint to host your images and obtain accessible URLs

-- When sharing a OneDrive file, be sure to set access as “Anyone with the link” to ensure the image is visible.
+- When sharing a OneDrive file, make sure to set the access to “Anyone with the link” to ensure the image is visible

-- To change the size of the cell containing the image, you can adjust the row height or column width.
+- To resize the cell containing the image, you can adjust the row height or column width

-The IMAGE function represents the most direct and flexible method for inserting images into Excel cells, without requiring complex configurations or additional licenses.
+The IMAGE function is the most direct and flexible method for inserting images into Excel cells, without requiring complex configurations or additional licenses.

 Comparison of the three methods